 University Scholars Program

-Applications will be available on December 1, 2016, for more information, please visit http://scholars.ufl.edu/
+Applications will be available in October 2017, for more information, please visit http://scholars.ufl.edu/

-Submit one original application to Dr. Debbie Treise – 2012 Weimer Hall, or Lylly Rodriguez – 2043 Weimer Hall, and one electronic file to Dr. Debbie Treise at email@example.com and Lylly Rodriguez at firstname.lastname@example.org.
+Submit 1 original application to Dr. Debbie Treise – Weimer Hall, Office 2012 or Lylly Rodriguez – Weimer Hall, Office 2043 and 1 electronic file to Dr. Debbie Treise at email@example.com and Lylly Rodriguez at firstname.lastname@example.org.

 The University Scholars Program designed to introduce undergraduate students at the University of Florida to the exciting world of academic research.
 Teamed with a faculty member, students pick their topic, initiate research during the summer, and continue investigating throughout the following academic year.
 Scholars receive a $1,750 stipend to support their research efforts and have the opportunity to publish their research in UF’s online Journal of Undergraduate Research.
 The faculty mentor will receive a $500 stipend to use as needed to support the research of the student.